zabertech/zaber-examples/tools/check_examples/README.md

 - `pdm check list`: list example directories that would be checked
 - `pdm check self`: lint the check_example script itself.
 - `pdm check <example>`: check specific examples

-## Note

-Currently the check script uses [pymarkdownlnt](https://github.com/jackdewinter/pymarkdown/), which has some bugs and limitations.
-For example, it doesn't detect all instances of needing space around lists (rule [MD032](https://github.com/jackdewinter/pymarkdown/blob/main/docs/rules/rule_md032.md)).
-The Python markdown linter should be replaced by something a bit more robust, perhaps from the Javascript ecosystem.